matrix-org/areweoidcyet/client-implementation-guide/index.md

 ## User Login and User Registration

 This is a typical OAuth/OIDC login flow.
-[PKCE](https://www.rfc-editor.org/rfc/rfc7636.html) is mandated in order to address some attacks.
+[PKCE](https://www.rfc-editor.org/rfc/rfc7636.html) is mandated in order to follow security best practises.

 One notable change from before is that you need to generate a device ID yourself whereas with legacy auth the Homeserver would create a device ID for you if you didn’t specify one.